 Important: Each section of the plant should have white roots attached to it.
 Otherwise, the plant will just melt away.
 Rinse thoroughly before planting it in the substrate using a good pair of tweezers.

-Tip: Dwarf baby tears has very small/shallow roots, so it can be hard to anchor it down.
+Tip: Dwarf baby tears have very small/shallow roots, so it can be hard to anchor it down.

 The plants need to be inserted deep enough into the substrate to prevent it from coming out from it at intervals.
 While doing this, ensure that the top part of the plant stays well above the soil.